KouhouMed/Postgres-ETL/README.md

 4. **artists** - artists in music database
 5. **time** - timestamps of records in songplays broken down into specific units

-## How to Run
-1. Run `create_tables.py` to create the database and tables.
-2. Run `etl.py` to process and load the data into the tables.

 ## Requirements
 - Python 3.x
 - PostgreSQL